 This time of year is known for its rising temps, but it’s also known as a time of observances: Mother’s Day (May 12), Older Americans Month (May) and Father’s Day (June 16).
 To celebrate, we are sharing a three-part series that highlights how some of SRP’s hardworking parents and caregivers balance family and work.
-Check out last week’s Mother’s Day post here, and stay tuned to SRP Connect for the next installment, which will feature working dads for Father’s Day.

 The number of Americans age 65 and older is expected to double by 2060, according to the Pew Research Center, and as the population ages, caretaking needs increase.
 This trend is in full swing today, with more than 40 million Americans providing unpaid caretaking to older relatives (Bureau of Labor Statistics).

 Unpaid caretakers – who are often the adult children of an aging parent – provide this care with love and commitment.

 Of course, caretaking of this nature can be a balancing act, especially when it includes a parent who is ill and requires ongoing support.

 Sixty-one percent of unpaid caregivers are employed, according to the Pew Study, and nearly half of those work full-time.
 The additional responsibility of doctor appointments, hospital visits and the day-to-day care of a relative while employed can be a challenge.

 Lora Dal Bo, Senior Administrative Technician, Brand Strategy and Insights, felt the challenge acutely – and early on – in her tenure at SRP.